 If you have long hair, it’s best to keep it out of the water since your hair is probably full of product that can cause foaming!

 Don’t put lotion on your skin right before hot-tubbing

-If you put lotion on in the morning & hot-tub at night, most likely the lotion won’t effect the water.
+If you put lotion on in the morning and hot-tub at night, most likely the lotion won’t effect the water.
 If you can, wait until after you use your spa before putting lotions or oil onto your skin!

-If you’re pretty careful about what goes onto your body or bathing suit and STILL still have hot tub foaming, check to make sure your pH & calcium hardness are balanced.
+If you’re pretty careful about what goes onto your body or bathing suit and STILL still have hot tub foaming, check to make sure your pH and calcium hardness are balanced.
 High pH can cause foaming as well as low calcium hardness!
 After you balance your water, you might not see a difference in your water for 24-48 hours.